ch570512/Qlockwork/Readme.txt

                                    If no alarm or timer is set the LED is used as expected.
 #define DEDICATION                 Show a text on the clocks webpage.
 #define SELFTEST                   Test LEDs at startup.
 Colors are: white, red, green, blue.
 In this order.
-#define FRONTCOVER_*               Frontcover of the clock.
-Also sets the language of the menu and the website.
 #define SHOW_MODE_AMPM
 #define SHOW_MODE_SECONDS
 #define SHOW_MODE_WEEKDAY
 #define SHOW_MODE_DATE
 #define SHOW_MODE_MOONPHASE
 #define SHOW_MODE_TEST
+#define APIKEY                     Your OpenWeather API key.
+#define LOCATION                   Your location for OpenWeather.
 #define TIMEZONE_*                 The time zone in which the clock is located.
 Important for the UTC offset and the
                                    summer/winter time change.
+#define FRONTCOVER_*               Frontcover of the clock.
+This also sets the language of the menu and the website.

 ******************************************************************************
 Configuration.h - Hardware settings: